ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 # Monitoring backup policy health states, lifecycle status, and events
 {: #backup-vpc-monitoring}

-By using the UI, CLI, or API, you can check on the status and health states of the backup service.
+Monitor backup policy health states, lifecycle statuses, and backup jobs by using the console, CLI, or API, and set up event notifications for the backup service.
 {: shortdesc}

 ## Backup policy statuses